sasha-kap/CV-to-Maps/README.md

 7.  **Depth prediction**

+As explained in Krylov et al., objects observed in images can be geotagged via triangulation through a three-step process: (1) image segmentation using one fully convolutional neural network, (2) estimation of distance from the camera using another fully convolutional neural network (depth estimation step), and (3) object triangulation using a customer Markov Random Field model.
+Image segmentation was completed in the previous step.
+In the current step, we use the pixel-level labels from the image segmentation output as input to the depth estimation FCNN, which we implement using TensorFlow.

 **CODE 1:** Mask_RCNN/samples/water_towers/load_resize_detections_and_depth_predictions.ipynb
 - Exploration notebook investigating how to work with object detection (mask) and depth prediction arrays